larrybotha/everything/resources/videos/Huberman Lab Episode 2 - Master Your Sleep & Be More Alert When You're Awake.md

 47:54
-to set these clock mechanisms, that's true, but there's a kind of diabolical feature to the way all of this works, 48:00 which is the longer you've been awake, the more sensitive your retina and these cells are to light, 48:08 so that if you've been awake for 10, 12, 14 hours, it becomes very easy for even a small amount of light 48:14 coming from a screen or from an overhead light to trigger the activation of the clock Bad Light
+to set these clock mechanisms, that's true, but there's a kind of diabolical feature to the way all of this works, 48:00 which is **the longer you've been awake, the more sensitive your retina and these cells are to light, 48:08 so that if you've been awake for 10, 12, 14 hours, it becomes very easy for even a small amount of light 48:14 coming from a screen or from an overhead light to trigger the activation of the clock Bad Light
 48:21
-and make you feel like you wanna stay up later, make it harder to fall asleep, and disrupt your sleep pattern, okay?
+and make you feel like you wanna stay up later, make it harder to fall asleep, and disrupt your sleep pattern**, okay?
 48:27
-So the simple way to think about this is you want as much light as is safely possible early in the day, morning and throughout the day, 48:34 including blue light, so take those blue blockers off during the day unless you have a real issue with screen light sensitivity, 48:40
+So the simple way to think about this is **you want as much light as is safely possible early in the day, morning and throughout the day, 48:34 including blue light, so take those blue blockers off during the day unless you have a real issue with screen light sensitivity, 48:40